 It seems like I have to work so hard.

-Do You Consider Yourself as a LinkedIn Pro User?
+Do You Consider Yourself A LinkedIn Pro User?

 What’s yours?
 Are you a LinkedIn Pro?
 Have you crafted a professional profile?
 Do you even know what it takes to build one?

-These are the LinkedIn mistakes Which are Ruining Your Career
+These Are The LinkedIn mistakes That Are Ruining Your Career

 Ever since people started using this platform, they always dream about getting 100,000+ views on their status updates.
 Let me show you how.